-Pray?
-Frustrated by the encounter with this man, Jake walked away from him…but he couldn’t get what he said out of his mind.
-There was something about this man, he had fire in his eyes and Jake had to hear what he had to say.
+“Pray?”
+Frustrated by the encounter with this man, Jake walked away from him; however, he couldn’t get what he said out of his mind.
+There was something about this man.
+He had fire in his eyes and Jake had to hear what he had to say.

 This encounter began a journey that led Jake to salvation in Jesus Christ.
 It transformed his life, changed his emotions, restored relationships and his family.
-Now married with a beautiful wife and three joyful girls, being mentored by godly men, faithfully attending New Creation Church and helping to give leadership to men’s ministry, Jake’s life is a miracle and testimony of the mercy and goodness of God.
+Now married with a beautiful wife and three joyful girls and a baby boy, being mentored by Godly men, faithfully attending New Creation Church, and helping to give leadership to men’s ministry, Jake’s life is a miracle and testimony of the mercy and goodness of God.

 “Jesus did the one thing for me that I couldn’t do for myself…He gave me a new nature.
 He rescued me from myself.”